 Religion/Culture: Ancient Bablylonian Mythology

-Realm: Destruction, war, and death
+Realm: Destruction, war, and god of death

 Modern Cat Breed: Bombay